msyamkumar/cs220-f20-projects/p8/README.md

 #### Q15: What are the movies from 1970 with ratings greater than 7.0?

 **Hint:** we've set you up a bit to encounter a bug.
 Review the copy functions in the `copy` module and see if you can use one of them to overcome the shortcomings of the `filter_movies_by_year` function we're forcing you to use.
+You can call one of the copy functions outside of the  `filter_movies_by_year` function to copy the dataset.
 You might need to go back and tweak your q14 answer and potentially do a "Restart & Run All" on your notebook after you've fixed the bug.

+Requirements:

+1. answer using `filter_movies_by_year`
+2. do NOT call `get_movies` on "movies.csv" more than once in your notebook
+3. do NOT change `filter_movies_by_year`

 Return a list of movie dictionaries.